GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 Our modules are designed for composition and live in a monorepo together with several end-to-end examples, so it was inevitable that over time we found ways of ensuring that a change does not break consumers.

-Our tests exercise most the code in the repo including documentation examples, and leverages the [tftest Python library](https://pypi.org/project/tftest/) we developed and independently published on PyPi.
+Our tests exercise most of the code in the repo including documentation examples, and leverages the [tftest Python library](https://pypi.org/project/tftest/) we developed and independently published on PyPi.

 Automated workflows run checks on PRs to ensure all tests pass, together with a few other controls that ensure code is linted, documentation reflects variables and outputs files, etc.